STERIN557/MagnifyIT.js/package/README.md

 ```
 removeBoundary(true) // true => enable, false => disable
 ```

-Please support this Repository, Thank you
+Please support this Repository and Contribute, Thank you...🥹